Preventing Muscle Loss on GLP-1 Medications

 Common questions

-GLP-1 medications do not directly destroy muscle.
+- GLP-1 medications do not directly destroy muscle.
 They reduce appetite and food intake, which creates a caloric deficit.
-In a caloric deficit without adequate protein and resistance training, the body breaks down both fat and muscle for energy.
+In a caloric deficit without adequate protein and resistance training, the body breaks down both fat and lean tissue for energy.
 The medication is the weight-loss driver; the absence of protein and strength work is what turns it into muscle loss.
+Recent body-composition research (Alissou 2026 SEMALEAN, 115 patients on semaglutide 2.4 mg) shows that with adequate protein and movement, sarcopenic obesity prevalence falls (49% to 33% over 12 months) and handgrip strength improves on therapy — confirming that the controllable half is the active ingredient.

 Related in this cluster